gengteng/rust-assistant/README.md

           {
             "name": "query",
             "in": "query",
-            "description": "The search term or phrase used to query the specified crate.
-It can be a partial or complete name, description, or other relevant information related to the crate's items. (case insensitive)", "required": true,
+            "description": "The query parameter is used for searching specific items within a crate.
+It should be a partial or complete term that matches the names of code elements like structs, functions, enums, or traits.
+Spaces are not allowed in this parameter.
+The search is case insensitive.", "required": true,
             "schema": {
               "type": "string"